A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: A symmetry of the quantum energy levels

 the duality and self-duality conditions assume the form of

-In \cite{MyNew}, a theorem was proven stating that the eigenvalues of a tridiagonal matrix change their signs, when one changes the signs of the diagonal elements.
-The matrix~\eqref{HH} is exactly the case.
-Thus, in accordance with the said theorem, the energies from the algebraic parts of the spectra of the even and odd potentials change their signs under the switch $\mu \to -\mu$:
+In Appendix~\ref{prop}, we prove a simple lemma stating that the eigenvalues of a tridiagonal matrix change their signs when the signs of the diagonal elements are changed to their opposite.
+The two matrices~\eqref{HH} are exactly the case: they coincide, except for the diagonal elements.
+A diagonal element of the first matrix has a sign opposite to that of an analogous element of the second matrix.
+So, in accordance with the said lemma, the energies from the algebraic parts of the spectra of the even and odd potentials change their signs under the switch $\mu \to -\mu$:

 Here $N$ and $\widetilde{N}$ denote the highest energy levels in the algebraic sectors of the potentials: